 Why Saying No Is Difficult

 The author says that saying no can be difficult because it sits uncomfortably between the exercise of your power and the nurturing of your relationships.

 I think Ury is right.

 However, the “fear of no” goes deeper in my opinion.
 The difficulty in saying no for many arises from different psychological sources as well.
 Fear, submission, lack of self-esteem, fear of judgment, these are also major stumbling blocks for people who have trouble saying no.

-Also read “No More Mr. Nice Guy” and for a deeper approach check out my courses Power University.
+Also read “No More Mr. Nice Guy” and for a deeper approach check out Power University.

 The Three Approaches to Saying No